 Echo Valley Farm is rooted in sustainability and living with a respect for the earth.
 Their baked goods can be found at some local farmers markets and the farm is open for daily visits, just call ahead.
 If you’re looking for a farm stay vacation, they do have two cabins you can find on Airbnb.

 Where to begin?
 Echo Valley Farm holds classes and talks throughout the year at their farm.
-Keep an eye on their Facebook page for upcoming events.
+Keep an eye on their Facebook page for upcoming events on food and farming.